teamursamajor/2020_RobotCode_2849/README.md

 If you need to refresh so that VS Code recognizes new changes, just click on the Refresh icon in the middle of the bar. (**Do NOT press F5; in VS Code F5 will attempt to run and debug your code, not refresh!**)

+#### Running/Testing Code
+Once your code is ready for testing, turn on the eboard, wait for the radio to pop up in your available WIFI connections, and press SHIFT + F5 to deploy the code.
+Wait for the Gradle build to complete.

+If it fails, you may either have an error in your code, no connection to the radio, or some other error to figure out.
+Feel free to ask around for help or look up the issue in the event of an error.

+If it succeeds, open up the Driver Station, select "Teleoperated" or "Autonomous," and click "Enable" (make sure to announce when you're enabling!).
+You can click "Disable" to stop running code (or, in the event of an emergency, press SPACE to emergency stop).
+If you want to see a camera while running code, you can use ShuffleBoard (should open automatically).

 #### Hardware Overview
 If you’re ever confused about the function of any hardware on the eboard, look at https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/599672-frc-control-system-hardware-overview.

 #### Creating a New Git Repository
 *This section is only relevant to future programming leaders.*

 If you're the sorry soul who needs to create next year's code repository, have no fear!
 Creating a new repository is simple if you follow these instructions.

 First, make sure you've installed Git Bash, VS Code, and WPILib.
 Then, open VS Code and press CTRL + Shift + P to show all commands.
 Search for "Create a new project" and open up the WPILib Project Creator.
 Set your project type to Template, your language to Java, and your project base to Timed or Command Robot.
 Select a project folder on your personal computer (I'd recommend C:/Users/[your username]/2021\_RobotCode\_2849), set your project name to "2021\_RobotCode\_2849," and set the team number to 2849.
 Click "Generate project."